mathDR/reading-text-in-the-wild/README.md

 The DICT+2 model is trained via *incremental learning* (as seen in T.Xiao, et.al.
-"Error-Driven Incremental Learning in Deep Convolutional Nerual Network for Large-Scale Image Classification"  In ACM MM, pages 177–186.
+"Error-Driven Incremental Learning in Deep Convolutional Neural Network for Large-Scale Image Classification"  In ACM MM, pages 177–186.
 ACM, 2014).

 Both models are trained via back-propagation over either binary crossentropy with dropout on the fully connected layers (charnet) or categorical crossentropy with dropout on the fully connected layers (dictnet).
 Optimization uses stochastic gradient descent (SGD).

+# TO DO
+As this model is going to be ran on an NVIDIA Jetson TK1, (currently) the trained CharNet network (~450 Million parameters!) is too big to fit on the platform.
+Therefore, some type of compression is needed to scale the network.

+Prelimiary work from the paper: Reducing the Model Order of Deep Neural Networks Using Information Theory, by M. Tu, V. Berisha, Y. Cao and J-s Seo http://arxiv.org/pdf/1605.04859v1.pdf is being studied.